ankitagoel11/School-Summary-Tables-using-Pandas/README.md

 **Scores by School Spending**

-* Create a table that breaks down school performances based on average Spending Ranges (Per Student).
+* Created a table that breaks down school performances based on average Spending Ranges (Per Student).
 Use 4 reasonable bins to group school spending.
 Include in the table each of the following:
   * Average Math Score
   * Average Reading Score
   * % Passing Math